foxssake/netfox/docs/netfox.extras/guides/physics.md

 ## NetworkRigidBody

-NetworkRigidBody2D and NetworkRigidBody3D nodes enable RigidBody synchronization with RollbackSynchronizer or StateSynchronizer, keeping clients in sync with the server’s physics simulation.
+NetworkRigidBody2D and NetworkRigidBody3D nodes enable RigidBody synchronization with RollbackSynchronizer, keeping clients in sync with the server’s physics simulation.
 These nodes can replace standard RigidBody nodes with some minor setup.

+[!NOTE]

+> Avoid using StateSyncronizer with NetworkRigidBody, as it doesn't participate in rollback it will end up stepping faster than other nodes.

 To make use of NetworkRigidBody you need to:

-1. Configure your RollbackSynchronizer or StateSynchronizer to include the NetworkRIgidBodies `physics_state` as a state property.
+1. Configure your RollbackSynchronizer to include the NetworkRIgidBodies `physics_state` as a state property.
 2. Move physics-related logic from `_physics_process` to `_physics_rollback_tick`.

 ![[network-rigid-body.png]]